diagrid-labs/dapr-workflow-demos/README.md

     }
     ```

-## ContinueAsNew sample
+## Monitor sample

-The ContinueAsNew sample is a workflow with a numeric input (counter) and restarts the workflow (with an updated counter) until the counter reaches 10.
+The Monitor sample is a workflow with a numeric input (counter) and restarts the workflow (with an updated counter) until the counter reaches 10.
 The workflow diagram is as follows:

 ```mermaid
 graph TD